xackery/thj-wiki/content/classes-and-abilities/stats.md

     - if you have higher INT or WIS, they take precedence over STR and have a -15% penalty to skillup probability
     - tradeskill gains are a two roll system.
 Stats impact the first roll only, and the second roll is based on your tradeskill level
 - 40 STR increases **endurance** by about 1
-    - formula deminishes at 100 STR
+    - formula diminishes at 100 STR
-    - formula deminishes again at 202 STR
+    - formula diminishes again at 202 STR

 # STA